Save the Date Text Invites: How to Share the News About Your Big Day

-With all the countless details that go into wedding planning, the last thing you want to worry about is someone not getting a save the date invite because it got lost in the mail.
-A missing save the date can leave someone feeling out of the loop at a special time.
-Luckily, you can avoid this problem completely by sending a save the date text.
+With all the details that go into wedding planning, the last thing you want to worry about is someone not getting a save the date invite because it got lost in the mail.
+A missing save the date can leave someone feeling left out at a special time.
+Luckily, you can avoid this problem by sending a save the date text instead.

 What Is a Save the Date Text?